dynimorius/ngx-validator-pack/projects/ngx-validator-pack/README.md

 }
 ```

-### Custom Messages for Ngx Form Group Validator
+### Custom Messages for Cross Field Validator

 <a name="ngx-custom-fb-messages"></a>

-Ngx From Group Validator also have an option for custom messaging.
+Cross Field Validator also have an option for custom messaging.
 But the implementation is
 slightly different again.

 The only take one optional parameter which is a custom error message.